tdewolff/Dex/Repo-Guide.md

-Creating Packages for Dexterous
+Creating Packages for Dex
 ===============================

-Packages may be installed from the admin panel of any live dexterous web-site.
-This document describes dexterous packages, and how to create and publish them.
+Packages may be installed from the admin panel of any live Dex web-site.
+This document describes Dex packages, and how to create and publish them.

 Meta-Data